Skip to main content

 What makes Los Angeles unique for reverse mortgages

 If you bought your LA home 20 years ago, your property taxes are based on a purchase price that's a fraction of today's value.
-Sell and buy anywhere else in California, and your tax bill resets to current market prices.
-For most long-term LA homeowners, that's an extra $4,000–$8,000 a year — forever.
-A HECM lets you stay and keep that advantage.
+Sell and buy anywhere else in California, and — unless you qualify to transfer your base under Prop 19 (55+, disabled, or a disaster victim) — your tax bill can reset to current market prices, often an extra $4,000–$8,000 a year.
+A HECM lets you stay and keep your low basis without moving at all.

 ADU and guest house potential